Using rpy2 in notebooks¶

 R.version.string

-In addition: Warning message: Removed 5 rows containing missing values (geom_point()).
+In addition: Warning message: Removed 5 rows containing missing values or values outside the scale range (geom_point()).

 %%R -i dataf